Foxandxss/angular-tips/source/_posts/2013-08-08-removing-the-unneeded-watches.markdown

 </ul>
 ```

 Imagine that this is a big conference, and one day has 30 sessions.
-How many `$watch`s are there?
+How many `$watch` are there?
 There are five per session, plus one for the `ng-repeat`.
-That makes 151`$watch`s.
+That makes 151 `$watch`.
 What's the problem with this?
 Every time the user “likes” a session, Angular is going to check if the name of the session has changed (and will do the same with the other bindings as well).

 The problem is that all of our data, with the exception of the likes, are static.
 Isn't that a waste of resources?
 We are 100% sure that our data are not going to change, so, why should Angular check if they have changed?

 The solution is simple.
 We unbind every `$watch` that is never going to detect a change.
-These `$watch`s are important during the first run, in which our DOM is updated with the static information, but after that, they are watching a constant for changes, which is a clear waste of resources.
+These `$watch` are important during the first run, in which our DOM is updated with the static information, but after that, they are watching a constant for changes, which is a clear waste of resources.

 You convinced me!
 How can we approach this?
 Luckily for us, there is a guy who asked himself this question before us and created a set of directives that does the job for us: [Bindonce](https://github.com/Pasvaz/bindonce).